ddev/ddev-platformsh/README.md

 ### Upgrade

 To upgrade your version of ddev-platformsh, repeat the `ddev get ddev/ddev-platformsh` to get the latest release.
+To see the installed version, `ddev get --installed`.

 ### Run it again if you change your Platform.sh configuration